jehna/readme-best-practices/README-default.md

 consideration, it is common to separate this section to its own file called `CONTRIBUTING.md` (or similar).
 If so, you should say that it exists here.

+### Keeping in touch

+If there's a channel outside the Github where the contributors can share thoughts, this should be stated here (e.g. mailing list, Slack, IRC channel).

+"Join the project team at IRCNet channel #myproduct."

+These private channels are also good places where users can report sensitive issues like security vulnerabilities:

+"In case of sensitive bugs like security vulnerabilities, please use the IRC channel rather than opening a Github issue."

 ## Licensing

 One really important part: Give your project a proper license.
 Here you should